-It’s very common that Huskies display some level of fear for water, and this can be explained fairly easily.
+Commonly, Huskies display some level of fear of water, and this can be explained fairly easily.

 Just like us, if you know of someone who cannot swim, despite them already knowing what the ocean is, they are still typically afraid of going near or in the ocean.
 This is basic survival instincts that affect us and our Huskies.

 This may prove to be difficult at first, but if you follow some simple steps, your Husky will be swimming in no time.

 One important thing you must make sure is that your Husky starts off by wearing a doggy lifejacket.
 This will allow them to feel comfortable and will keep them safe during the process.

 There are many great inexpensive options on Amazon, this is one particularly recommended by other owners: Outward Hound Dawson Dog Life Jacket

 Teaching Your Husky to Swim: 4 Simple Steps

 Before steaming in, it’s best to spend a little time around the pool allowing your Husky to get used to the water they will soon be getting in.